 Prior to beginning this study, several current women's magazines were viewed to determine commonality of content.
 Following this, seventeen categories for material content were created.
 These are food/cooking; relationship (family, friends, etc.); weight loss; fashion; beauty (makeup, hairstyles, etc.); home (decorating, cleaning tips, etc.); celebrity/entertainment; fitness/mental health; finances/career; fiction; editorials/personal experience; medical; travel; parenting/grandparenting; holiday/seasonal; body fixes; and miscellaneous.

 Danowski, Debbie, "Cover to Cover: Contemporary Issues in Popular Women’s Magazines" (2008).
-School of Communication and Media Arts Faculty Publications.
+Communication and Media Arts Faculty Publications.
 2.